pytorch/torchtitan/README.md

 ## Pre-Release Updates:
 #### (4/16/2024): `torchtitan` is now public but in a pre-release state and under development.
 Currently we showcase pre-training Llama2 models (LLMs) of various sizes from scratch. `torchtitan` is tested and verified with the PyTorch nightly version `torch-2.4.0.dev20240412`.
+(We recommend latest PyTorch nightly).

 Key features available:</br>
 1 - [FSDP2 (per param sharding)](docs/fsdp.md) </br>